sualeh/make-a-date/Slides/make-a-date/make-a-date.md

 - Chamorro timezone (ChT)

-## Crazy timezones
+## Crazy Timezones
 ![width:900](./az-time-zones.png "Arizona timezones")

 ## Local Date and Time
 - Local date and time is missing timezone data
-- Timezone may be implied: "Meet me at 6 pm"
+- Timezone may be implied:
+  "Meet me on May 5 at 4 pm"

 ## Local Date and Time Examples